-Two more arrests in London tube attack inquiry
+Two more arrests in London Tube attack probe

 "There were two armed officers there, they didn't have their guns pointed at him but they had them on show.
 The guy was smiling.
 I didn't hear him saying anything or the police saying anything to him."

-Ali said the arrested man worked as a painter and decorator for some local residents.

-Residents said the arrested man had lived in the area for many years and attended local mosques, the Press Association reported.
+Ali said the man worked as a painter and decorator for some local residents.
+Residents said he had lived in the area for many years and attended local mosques, the Press Association reported.

 Two men were arrested the day after the attack: An 18-year-old was detained in the port of Dover as he prepared to board a ferry service to France, and a 21-year-old was arrested in Hounslow, west London.